-Paris is a must-see party destination.
+Paris is a destination that you simply have to visit at least once for nightlife.
 Head to Pigalle or the Latin Quarter for some of the city's best nightlife.
 There are all-night parties, cabarets, and exclusive night clubs that you can experience.

 Live music enthusiatsts will find something to enjoy in either Dublin or Paris.